EwoutBergsma/mobile_thread_device_robot/data/README.md

 `uart_devttyacm0_404cca41786c_20251211_175927.log`
 `uart_devttyacm1_404cca417de0_20251211_175927.log`

 New router placement of routers, but a router died, which caused one of them to go full txpower.
-Also, wrong log level :(.
+Also, wrong log level :(. fk ferwerda

 __________